Skip to content

 The Small Purchases Add Up Faster Than You Think

 It is easy to dismiss a small impulse buy as harmless.
 But many people find that small, frequent purchases are actually where the real leakage happens in a budget.
 Three or four unplanned buys a week can quietly amount to hundreds in any currency over a year.
-This is worth considering when you look at your bank statement and wonder where it all went.
+This is worth noting when you Reviewing bank statement and wonder where it all went.
 One approach is to treat your monthly impulse spending as its own category — making it visible rather than invisible.

 What People Often Overlook